AgapeToolkit/agape-temporal/README.md

 # @agape/temporal

-Temporal namespace

-Access the Temporal namespace even when Temporal isn't installed on the system.
+Access the Temporal namespace safely, even in environments where it's not natively available.

-This allows you to program with Temporal objects, and hide them behind a check to see if Temporal is available before calling them.
-If Temporal is not installed on the system the objects will be replaced with no-op objects that produce errors when used.
+@agape/temporal provides a drop-in mechanism for working with Temporal objects without requiring the native Temporal API to be installed.
+If Temporal is unavailable, this library provides stub implementations that raise clear runtime errors, allowing your code to fail gracefully or fall back to alternatives.

 ## 🚀 Get Started